szilard/teach-data-science-msc-analytics-ceu/README.md

 "Thank you for teaching this course, it was one of the most useful and inspirational ones in our program"

-"I'll mention this course if someone asks what's a good course like" ("ezutan veled fogok peldazodni ha megkerdezik, hogy milyen egy jo kurzus")
+"I'll mention this course if someone asks what's a good course like"

-"one of the most interesting and informative course so far" ("az egyik legérdekesebb, leginformatívabb volt az eddigiek közül")
+"one of the most interesting and informative courses so far"